jamesbowman/forth-ans/README.md

     vfxlin 'include anstests/tester.fr include anstests/core.fr include coreext-fills.fth'

-Coverage for these additional CORE EXT words is in `coreext-fills.fth`:
+This is a list of EXT CORE words not already covered, `done' means the word is tested by `coreext-fills.fth`:

     <>            done
     0<>           done